perkss/clojure-kafka-examples/README.md

 The Kafka Stream Examples all have relevant tests rather than running a Jar.
 Please check individual module README to check how to run.

 ## Unit Test
 Check out the unit tests for each file to see it in action without the need for running with Zookeeper and Kafka.
-(Intention to add in Docker file to make it easier)

 ## Examples
 * Kafka Producer and Consumer in Clojure using Java interop.